by Sharyn Collins

 Part of the test looks at one’s ability to achieve a communicative goal and that idea really comes from several amusing experiences I had as a youngster travelling around here and there and trying to do things in the local languages.

 To be honest, I’ve never been into testing – of anything really.
 It encourages back-wash (teaching to the test) and often doesn’t demonstrate anything other than the ability to pass a test.
-That’s kind of where I
+That’s kind of where I started thinking how I could create a test which isn’t really a test but a fun yet challenging experience resulting in some kind of tangible comment on where your language is at the moment.

 Thank you very much for taking the time to do this.
 I want to thank you personally for all the advice and information you have passed to our readers during my editorship and I look forward to many more in the future